celery/billiard/Doc/library/multiprocessing.rst

 For passing messages one can use :func:`Pipe` (for a connection between two processes) or a queue (which allows multiple producers and consumers).

-The :class:`Queue` and :class:`JoinableQueue` types are multi-producer, multi-consumer FIFO queues modelled on the :class:`Queue.Queue` class in the standard library.
-They differ in that :class:`Queue` lacks the :meth:`~Queue.Queue.task_done` and :meth:`~Queue.Queue.join` methods introduced into Python 2.5's :class:`Queue.Queue` class.
+The :class:`Queue`, :class:`SimpleQueue` and :class:`JoinableQueue` types are multi-producer,
+multi-consumer FIFO queues modelled on the :class:`Queue.Queue` class in the standard library.
+They differ in that :class:`Queue` lacks the :meth:`~Queue.Queue.task_done` and :meth:`~Queue.Queue.join` methods introduced into Python 2.5's :class:`queue.Queue` class.

-If you use :class:`JoinableQueue` then you **must** call :meth:`JoinableQueue.task_done` for each task removed from the queue or else the semaphore used to count the number of unfinished tasks may eventually overflow raising an exception.
+If you use :class:`JoinableQueue` then you **must** call :meth:`JoinableQueue.task_done` for each task removed from the queue or else the semaphore used to count the number of unfinished tasks may eventually overflow, raising an exception.

 Note that one can also create a shared queue by using a manager object -- see